dwavesystems/dwave-ocean-sdk/docs/leap_sapi/leap_admin.rst

 *   Profile avatar menu

-    From your profile avatar, select the appropriate menu item to go to the **dashboard**, this |doc_leap_admin|, open a project, or log out of Leap Admin.
+    From your profile avatar, select the appropriate menu item to go to the **dashboard**, this documentation, open a project, or log out of Leap Admin.

 Administration Tasks
 --------------------

-*   :ref:`Manage organizations <admin_org>`
+*   :ref:`Manage organizations <admin_managing_organizations>`

     You can view information about the organization, such as its name and status, and summary information about its projects, such as their status and number of members.

-*   :ref:`Manage projects <admin_project>`
+*   :ref:`Manage projects <admin_managing_projects>`

     You can view project information such as the project members, the solvers available in the project, and the project status.
 For time-based projects, you can also set the default limit for any single member's solver-access time.

-*   :ref:`Add and manage project members <admin_user>`
+*   :ref:`Add and manage project members <admin_managing_project_members>`

     To add members, you must first invite them to join the project.
 You can also set a per-member limit on solver-access time that overrides the project default.

 *   :ref:`View and manage problems submitted to solvers in the projects
     <admin_problem_status>`